OUR GOAL: TO PRODUCE HONEYBEE STOCK THAT IS PATHOGEN RESISTANT AND SELF-SUSTAINING, WITHOUT THE USE OF CHEMICALS.

 Yet, motivated by these findings we continue to believe in the ‘possibility’…

-Heartened by the Danish report, after four consecutive years of 90% losses, we were encouraged when spring arrived in 2012, and only 10% of our colonies had failed.
+Heartened by the Danish report, after four consecutive years of 90% losses, we were encouraged when spring arrived in 2012, and only 10% of our colonies had failed, and remains stable year after year.

 Our unmedicated colonies continue to maintain healthy populations in spite of staggering n. ceranae spore loads.